-Posted by Octavian Petrescu Physiotherapist 44 Days Ago
+Posted by Octavian Petrescu Physiotherapist Over 1 Year Ago

 Qi is the Chinese term for vital energy or vital breath.
 Qi is a fundamental component of the universe, an energy field that underlies the creation of all material forms and animates all forms of life.
 This energy field is extended throughout the universe, "penetrates" and "connects" objects and beings.
 Qi can flow or stagnate, obey the laws of resonance, behave synergistically and holographically.
 Certain properties of the universal field of qi can be described through the laws of physics, while explaining others requires a paradigm shift in modern science.

 Qi is the vital force responsible for the proper "functioning" of the human being, in all aspects: physiological, mental, perceptual, psycho-affective, etc. The qi field of man, or aura, is a manifestation of the universal qi, associated with the life of each person.
 The human field of qi is described as an energetic field that surrounds and intertwines the physical body, presenting characteristics that reflect the state of health, vitality, affective and mental dynamics, as well as the level of spiritual evolution of the person concerned.
 The purer and stronger a person's qi, the more deeper that person is in a relationship of deeper harmony with the Universe and the higher spiritual forces that govern this Universe.
 Qi is governed by the two polar-opposite principles: yin and yang.
 When yin and yang are in balance, the body is healthy.
 When yin and yang are unbalanced, the state of illness occurs.